andrew/ultimate-awesome/README.md

 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
 - [awesome-brazil-data](https://github.com/juliohm/awesome-brazil-data) - Curated list of Brazilian datasets for anyone interested in studying the country.
 - [awesome-clickhouse](https://github.com/korchasa/awesome-clickhouse) - A curated list of awesome ClickHouse software.
+- [awesome-online-earning](https://github.com/onmyway133/awesome-online-earning) - 💰Ways to earn extra.
 - [awesome-onsenui](https://github.com/OnsenUI/awesome-onsenui) - A curated list of awesome Onsen UI resources.
 - [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .
-- [awesome-ripple](https://github.com/vhpoet/awesome-ripple) - A curated list of Ripple resources.
 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.